neondatabase/website/content/docs/manage/roles.md

 ## The neon_superuser role

-All roles created in the Neon console or Neon API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
+Roles created in the Neon console, CLI, or API, including the default role created with a Neon project, are granted membership in the `neon_superuser` role.
 Users cannot login as `neon_superuser`, but they inherit the privileges assigned to this role.
 The privileges and predefined role memberships granted to `neon_superuser` are shown in this `CREATE ROLE` statement:

 <CodeBlock shouldWrap>